-- Owner-occupied residential property: market value - Investment property: earnings value - Owner-used commercial or industrial property: recoverable market value or value in use - Building land: market value taking into account future use

-The maximum possible financing depends on internally defined collateral values, on the one hand, and affordability on the other.
-Repayment is compulsory for second mortgages with no additional, marketable collateral.
-Up to a pre-defined amount and complexity of the credit structure, lending decisions are made at different hierarchical levels within BLKB's market areas, as BLKB is confident that local customer advisers know their customers best and can therefore assess the credit risk more reliably.
+- Owner-occupied residential property: market value - Investment property: earnings value - Owner-used commercial or industrial property: earnings value or value in use - Building land: market value taking into account future use made at different hierarchical levels within BLKB's market areas, as BLKB is confident that local customer advisers know their customers best and can therefore assess the credit risk more reliably.
 In the case of large or complex credit exposures and exception-to-policy transactions, central authorisation is granted by Credit Risk Management or the Credit Committee.
 Creditworthiness and possible collateral are important factors in assessing the probability of default.
-The bank uses a rating system to identify, measure and manage the default risk of its commercial borrowers and determine the expected loss.
+The bank uses a rating system to identify, measure and manage the credit risk of its commercial borrowers and determine the expected loss.
 Ratings are periodically reassessed.
 With this system, the credit risks of the loans can be quantified and evaluated both when the loans are granted and throughout the term of the credit exposure.
 A standard rating category is applied to individuals, specifically in the mortgage business for owner-occupied residential property, which enables the expected loss to be determined in this segment too.